Ultimate Guide to the LinkedIn Experience Section

 Tip: Type the company’s name really, really slowly.
 It can take a little while for the company page with the logo to pop up.

 Linking your Experience to the right company page also helps boost your personal profile’s ranking – i.e., whether your face appears on page 1 or page 100 of the search results.
-No one knows the magic formula that determines each of our rankings, but we can be pretty confident that you’ll show up higher for colleagues in search results if you’re both linked to the same company.
+No one knows the magic formula that determines each of our rankings, but we know that you’ll show up higher for colleagues in search results if you’re both linked to the same company.

 Help!
 I work for myself.
 I don’t have a company page with a logo.
 It’s time to make one.
 They are super easy to set up and don’t cost a dollar.
 Navigate to the Work tab, scroll to the bottom of the menu, and click Create a Company Page +.
-(If you’re still not convinced on the value of a company page, read this or listen to my sparring partner Michelle J Raymond being interviewed by the world’s undisputed best LinkedIn trainer Mark Williams).
+(If you’re still not convinced on the value of a company page, read this or listen to company pages expert Michelle J Raymond being interviewed by the world’s undisputed best LinkedIn trainer Mark Williams).

 Help!
 I worked for a company that changed its name.
 If your old stomping ground changed its name or was bought by another company, link your Experience section to whichever name has a company page.
 In the body of your Experience, make a note that the company was called something different when you worked there.

 Help!
 I know my company has a LinkedIn page, but I can’t find it.
 This is a really common problem.
-It’s actually why I was recently engaged by O&M Halyard Asia Pac, previously Halyard Health.
-All the employees were linked to the old Halyard Health page.
-My advice is to type super slowly and try variations of your company name in the search bar (click Companies) to see how the company name, or acronym, the business is listed.
+It’s actually why I was engaged by O&M Halyard Asia Pac, previously Halyard Health.
+All the employees were linked to the old Halyard Health page, something I changed for the sales team in a done-for-you group offering.
+My advice to you though is to type super slowly and try variations of your company name in the search bar (click Companies) to see how the company name, or acronym, the business is listed.
 You could also look at your colleagues’ LinkedIn profiles to see if they’ve managed to link their Experience section to the right company page.

 Help!
 I run a side hustle that doesn’t (yet) warrant a company page.
 Absolutely include it in your Experience section (more on this below) and use LinkedIn’s Self-Employed feature.
 Just type ‘Self-Employed’ into the company name field.
-LinkedIn will give you a few logos to choose from.
+LinkedIn will give you an orange shaking hands image.
 A disadvantage of this approach is that you won’t have anything at the very top of your profile where a company logo typically shows up.

 Make every word count